Use wired Ethernet for real-time control

 WirelessHART for process monitoring

-WirelessHART and ISA100.11a provide mesh reliability and AES-128 encryption for sensor data collection at 1 to 10 second intervals.
+WirelessHART and ISA100.11a deliver mesh reliability and AES-128 encryption for sensor data collection at 1 to 10 second intervals.

 Scan for unauthorized access points.
-A rogue AP bypasses all network segmentation and firewall rules.
+A rogue AP bypasses network segmentation and firewall rules.

 Wireless extends the physical network, but modern infrastructure increasingly lives in the cloud.
 The next chapter covers cloud networking: VPCs, security groups, and how traditional networking concepts translate to virtualized, on-demand infrastructure.